Motion by curvature and large deviations for an interface dynamics on $\mathbb{Z}^2$: Behaviour of the poles and terms

 As $\e \subset \{\gamma^{-(A-1)}\in\Omega^N_{\text{mic}}\}$ for all large enough $N$,~\eqref{eq_increment_height_distance_k} holds for $i=j=1$. \\

 To prove~\eqref{eq_increment_height_distance_k} for each $(i,j)\in\{1,...,n\}$, let us first prove it for $j=1$, $i>1$.
-As for Lemma~\ref{lemm_width_compactness_pis2}, it is convenient to not work directly with $\e$, which does not have nice stability properties under the contour dynamics, but with the set $\tilde Q_n$, defined by:
+As for Lemma~\ref{lemm_width_compactness_pis2}, it is convenient to not work directly with $\e$, which does not have nice stability properties under the contour dynamics, but with the set $\tilde Q_n$ of curves with regions $1,4$ each containing at least $n$ horizontal edges in addition to those in the north pole:

 We claim that, for each $C>0$: